ganeti/ganeti/man/gnt-node.rst

 appears to belong to another cluster.
 This is used during cluster merging, for example.

-The ``-g`` is used to add the new node into a specific node group, specified by UUID or name.
+The ``-g (--node-group)`` option is used to add the new node into a specific node group, specified by UUID or name.
 If only one node group exists you can skip this option, otherwise it's mandatory.

 The ``vm_capable``, ``master_capable`` and ``ndparams`` options are described in **ganeti**(7), and are used to set the properties of the